llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 A classic theory for the reason why modules speed up the compilation is: if there are ``n`` headers and ``m`` source files and each header is included by each source file, then the complexity of the compilation is ``O(n*m)``.
-But if there are ``n`` module interfaces and ``m`` source files, the complexity of the compilation is ``O(n+m)``.
-So, using modules would be a big win when scaling.
-In a simpler word, we could get rid of many redundant compilations by using modules.
+However, if there are ``n`` module interfaces and ``m`` source files, the complexity of the compilation is ``O(n+m)``.
+Therefore, using modules would be a significant improvement at scale.
+More simply, use of modules causes many of the redundant compilations to no longer be necessary.

-Roughly, this theory is correct.
-But the problem is that it is too rough.
-The behavior depends on the optimization level, as illustrated below.
+While this is accurate at a high level, this depends greatly on the optimization level, as illustrated below.

 First is ``-O0``.
 The compilation process is described in the following graph.